polterguy/phosphorusfive/core/p5.ajax/README.md

 To create an attribute for your widget, simply use the subscript operator, with the name being the attribute name, and its value being the value.
 To change the HTML element a widget is rendered with, simply change its `Element` property.
-An example of creating a Literal widget with a CSS class attribute, an inner value, rendered with the _"address"_ HTML element, can be found below.
+An example of creating a `Literal` widget with a CSS `class` attribute, an inner value containing some text, rendered with the _"address"_ HTML element, can be found below.

 ```csharp
 var lit = new Literal ();